 What a user says

-The Rochester RHIO serves one million patients in upstate New York and receives data from more than 200 sources.
+The Rochester RHIO serves one million patients in upstate York and receives data from more than 200 sources.
 The HIE began using NextGate's EMPI at the end of 2015 and Sridharan explained that RHIO chose NextGate's EMPI because of its probabilistic matching algorithm -- where a percentage of how likely a record matches a patient or not is generated -- as opposed to the deterministic algorithm Rochester RHIO's previous patient matching platform used.
 The issue with a deterministic algorithm is that two records with different patient names may be matched if the social security numbers and address fields coincide, for example.

-"When we got the enterprise master patient index load from our old stack and started to load that to the new stack, we immediately found the number of duplicates that we had in our master patient index," Sridharan said.
+"When we got the enterprise master patient index load from our old stack and started to load that to the stack, we immediately found the number of duplicates that we had in our master patient index," Sridharan said.

 Ultimately, NextGate's EMPI enabled Sridharan and the Rochester RHIO to reduce duplicate patient records among participating hospitals by 500,000 (30%).